Where To Go In Tokyo: A Guide to the City's Best Neighbourhoods - Emma Jane Explores

 Akihabara – Electric Town

-Best for: Electronics
+Best for: electronics

 One of the things that you always hear about the city of Tokyo is about the crazy array of electronic gadgets and neon lights that the city has to offer.
 If that’s what you’re dying to see then you need to head to Akihabara Electric Town.
 Prepare to be amazed.